-I am a PhD candidate in Agricultural and Applied Economics at the University of Wisconsin Madison.
+I received my PhD in Agricultural and Applied Economics at the University of Wisconsin Madison.
 I use econometric methods and remote sensing data to conduct ecosystem valuations that improve land-use decisions.
 My research focuses on how communities are affected and adapt to a changing climate.
 I am especially interested in quantifying the role of conservation and nature-based solutions in mitigating the effects of natural disasters.

 My job market paper identifies the causal effects of wetland easements on converted fields and surrounding fields using novel remote sensing yield data.
 Using a regression discontinuity approach, I compare converted fields with applicant fields to calculate the opportunity cost of foregone yields.
 I also uncover a significant externality on surrounding lands due to changes in hydrological patterns: I find that easements have a positive spillover effect on corn.

 I am originally from the Chicagoland area.
 I enjoy exploring the natural world through birding, hiking, and rock climbing.

 I look forward to joining the Montana State University department of Agricultural Economics & Economics as an assistant professor in the Fall of 2023.

 The Direct and Indirect Effects of Wetland Easements: Evidence from Fields in Wisconsin